Our Product Management Dashboard is one of the unique tools we use when we do product management reviews at our clients.

 How the Product Management Dashboard works

-The dashboard contains a series of dials each representing a key issue that can impact on the success of product management.
+The dashboard contains a series of dials each representing a key issue that can impact the success of product management.
 There’s no mathematical model that determines the position of the pointer on a dial and we find that such precision is rarely necessary.
 Instead, the dials are used to help facilitate a discussion about how a particular aspect of product management is being done.
 By discussing where the needle is on the dial for your business at the moment, and where ideally it should be, you can start to set goals for what you’d like to improve.

 The dials on the Product Management Dashboard are organized into three sections – Purpose, Organization and Way of Working.